CASA Santa Barbara County Staff

-Hobbies & Interest: In her spare time, Kim is a writer and also enjoys traveling with her husband, gardening and spending time with her many nieces and nephews.
+In her spare time, Kim is a writer and also enjoys traveling with her husband, gardening, art, and spending time with her nieces and nephews.

 Background & Education: Crystal obtained her BA in criminal justice and an AA in liberal studies.
-She has 15 years of professional experience working with children and youth.
-Her previous work experience includes Teen Court Program Manager, Adolescent Residential Counselor and Preschool Instructor.
+She has almost twenty years of professional experience working with children and youth.
+Her previous work experience includes Teen Court Program Manager, Adolescent Residential Counselor, and Preschool Instructor.

 Clubs, committees, or social groups: Crystal is a Lompoc Valley Leadership graduate, Class of 2015.
 She is a proud ambassador for the Santa Maria Valley Chamber of Commerce Ambassador Club and a member of the Santa Maria Women's Network.

 A few words that best describe Crystal: Enthusiastic, loyal and observant

-Hobbies & Interests: Crystal enjoys planning parties, traveling, and playing board games with her daughters, Alyssa and Alexa.
+Hobbies & Interests: Crystal enjoys planning parties, volunteering, and movie nights at home with her family.